Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Introduction

 For many fundamental properties, there is still a large gap between how much we know in the query-based vs the sample-based models.
 Monotonicity (and $k$-monotonicity) is such a property; despite a vast body of research on query-based monotonicity testing over the hypercube $\{0,1\}^d$, the only work we know of which considers this problem in the sample-based model is \cite{GGLRS00}, who gave an upper bound of $O(\sqrt{2^d/\eps})$ and a matching lower bound for the case when $\eps = O(d^{-3/2})$ on the number of samples needed to test monotonicity of functions $f \colon \{0,1\}^d \to \{0,1\}$.
-The upper bound for learning monotone Boolean functions due to \cite{BshoutyT96,LRV22} also implies a testing upper bound of $\exp(O(\frac{1}{\eps}\sqrt{d}))$.
+The upper bound for learning monotone Boolean functions due to \cite{BshoutyT96,LRV22} also implies a testing upper bound of $\exp(\widetilde{O}(\frac{1}{\eps}\sqrt{d}))$.
 Thus, this question has been wide open for $\eps \gg d^{-3/2}$.

-Our work addresses this gap in the monotonicity testing literature, proving a lower bound which matches the learning upper bound for all $\eps$ at most some constant.
-More generally, we prove tight lower bounds for $k$-monotonicity testing of functions, $f \colon \{0,1\}^d \to [r]$, i.e. functions with image size at most $r$.
+Our work addresses this gap in the monotonicity testing literature, proving a lower bound which matches the learning upper bound for all $\eps$ at most some constant, up to a factor of $\log d$ in the exponent.
+More generally, we prove a nearly tight lower bound for $k$-monotonicity testing of functions, $f \colon \{0,1\}^d \to [r]$, i.e. functions with image size at most $r$.
 To round out our results, we also give an improved learning algorithm for $k$-monotone functions over $\RR^d$ under product distributions whose sample complexity matches our sample-based testing lower bound, up to poly-logarithmic factors in the exponent.